-In Market Date: not in market in 2012
+In Market Date: Bluewater Power is not in market with peaksaverPLUS.

 C&I Program

 EFFICIENCY: EQUIPMENT REPLACEMENT INCENTIVE (ERII) (Schedule C-2)

 Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial Customers

 Objective: The objective of this Initiative is to offer incentives to non-residential distribution customers to achieve reductions in electricity demand and consumption by upgrading to more energy efficient equipment for lighting, space cooling, ventilation and other measures.